 - Improper lookout

-- Property damage – damage done to someone else’s property.
+- Property damage – damage is done to someone else’s property.
 Dock, boat, structure, or other property

-- Pollution liability – A lot of boat insurance won’t cover the cleanup of spilled oil or gas.
+- Pollution liability – Many boat insurance won’t cover spilled oil or gas cleanup.
 Pollution liability protects you in the case of an oil spill or

-- Boat recovery – Protects your obligation to recover and remove damaged boat or debris left by the event.
+- Boat recovery – Protects your obligation to recover and remove damaged boats or debris left by the event.

-Common liability coverage is usually between $1 million and $5 million.
-If you run a cruise or some manner of ‘party boat’ you’ll want to look into additional coverage.
-It really pays to come to terms with what could happen out there on the water.
+Standard liability coverage is usually between $1 million and $5 million.
+If you run a cruise or some manner of ‘party boat,’ you’ll want to look into additional coverage.
+It pays to come to terms with what could happen on the water.

-Consider all of the worst case scenarios; if you’ve been proven liable for the accident, what are all of the possible costs that could come your way.
+Consider all the worst-case scenarios; if you’ve been proven liable for the accident, what are all possible costs that could come your way?

 - You damage an expensive yacht and are sued for damages.
-You need to consider all medical, repair and legal bills.
+It would be best to consider all medical, repair, and legal bills.

-- You strike a dock injuring one or more people while causing significant damage to your boat and the dock.
-You’re liable for all medical costs, lost wages, repair of the dock and any subsequent litigation that might come your way.
+- You strike a dock injuring one or more people while causing significant damage to your boat and the port.
+You’re liable for all medical costs, lost wages, repair of the dock, and any subsequent litigation that might come your way.

-You’re also liable for injury to anyone on your boat, should they be injured as a result of negligence or inattention.
+You’re also liable for injury to anyone on your boat, should they be injured due to negligence or inattention.